the-vishal/Air-Mouse/README.md

 3.Run the program
-4.For moving mouse tilt mobile left,right,up and down 5.For right click cover the light sensor (@top front near speaker/front camera) 6.In case of not responding or stuck, press ctrl + Alt + Del.
+4.For moving mouse tilt mobile left,right,up and down 5.For right click cover the light sensor (@top front near speaker/front camera) 6.In case of not responding or stuck, press ctrl+Alt+Del.